Skip to main content

 Enabling USB debugging also requires you to enter developer mode on your device.

-So, to build and test on your Android device you must do the following:
+To enable developer mode on your Android phone or tablet you must do the following:

 2. Enable developer mode by going to "Settings"->"About Phone" and scrolling down to the "Build number" at the bottom.
 Tap the build number 7 times to enable Developer mode.